TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 .. _services-introduction-good-reasons-extensibility:

-2. Extend Functionality with Extensions
+2. Extend functionality with extensions
 =======================================

 Services are able to handle subtypes.
 Consider the services of type